-- has not wet a nappy for 6 hours
+- has not had a wet nappy for more than 6 hours

 You should also see a doctor if you are worried about your baby.

-Even if you've already seen your doctor, if your baby's breathing difficulties get worse or you are worried, take your baby back for checking.
+Even if you've already seen your doctor, if your baby's breathing difficulties get worse or you are worried, take your baby back to the doctor.